Integral points of bounded height on partial equivariant compactifications of vector groups: Introduction

 In \cite{chambert-loir-tschinkel2009a}, we generalized the theory of Tamagawa measures to the quasi-projective case and established asymptotic formulas for volumes of analytic and adelic height balls of growing radius.

 In the present paper, we establish analytic properties of height zeta functions for integral points on partial equivariant compactifications~$U$ of vector groups.
 We assume that $U$ is the complement to a $G$-invariant divisor~$D$ in a smooth projective equivariant compactification~$X$ of~$G$, and that, geometrically, $D$ has simple normal crossings.
-We fix integral models for~$X$ (assumed to proper over~$\Spec(\mathfrak o_F)$), $D$ and~$U$, and consider the subset of $S$-integral points in~$X(F)$ with respect to these models, $S$ being a finite set of places of~$F$, including all archimedean places.
+We fix integral models for~$X$ (assumed to be proper over~$\Spec(\mathfrak o_F)$), $D$ and~$U$, and consider the subset of $S$-integral points in~$X(F)$ with respect to these models, $S$ being a finite set of places of~$F$, including all archimedean places.
 This will be denoted by $\mathscr U(\mathfrak o_{F,S})$.
-The case of rational points corresponds to the case $D=\emptyset$; then $\mathscr U(\mathfrak o_{F,S})=X(F)$ provided the chosen model of~$D$ is also empty.

 In this setup we defined in~\cite{chambert-loir-tschinkel2009a}, for each place~$v\in S$, a simplicial complex $\Clan_{F_v}(D)$, which we called the \emph{analytic Clemens complex}, and which encodes the incidence properties of the $v$-adic manifolds given by the irreducible components of~$D$.
 Its dimension is equal to the maximal number of irreducible components of~$D$ defined over the local field~$F_v$ whose intersection has $F_v$-points, minus one.